 They appeal for fabrics, such as fleece, to pad the heavy loads of the donkeys.
 They are also grateful for any bits of tack (and bits).
-They are in need of equine medicines, even if they are out of date.
+Furthermore, they need equine medicines, even if they are out of date.

 Supporters also make different types of fly masks for the donkeys eyes.
-To achieve this, they are in need of yarns, wool, faux fur, webbing, Velcro and beads.
+To achieve this, they need yarns, wool, faux fur, webbing, Velcro and beads.

 Supporters also make items to protect the working donkeys from painful injuries they sustain over time.
 The donkeys are forced to work in agony with such wounds.